yanxuceo/yanxuceo.github.io/_tabs/about.md

 order: 4
 ---

-Hi there~ I would like to share what I have been thinking, reading and learning on this site, especially in the field of computer architecture, operating system and embedded software development.
+Hi folks~ I am so excited to create my blog here, and would like to share what I have been reading, learning and thinking to THE community~ I am currently working as an embedded software engineer in Munich, Germany.
+The topic would be focusing on computer architecture, operating system and embedded software, have fun there!

 GO!

--Xu 2022-05-06
+-Xu Dong 2022-05-06